 Download the application form (MS Word or pdf formats)

 Ensure that you have done the following:

-Application forms should be returned to Jane Caffrey at VisionSchools@uws.ac.uk between 2nd-16th May 2018.
+Application forms should be returned to Jane Caffrey at VisionSchools@uws.ac.uk between 15th April - 13th May 2019.

 Schools will be notified before the end of June of the Team’s decision.
 The Vision Schools Team will email this information to the Head Teacher.
 A member of the Team will visit successful schools to discuss their application and accreditation; and provide constructive written feedback to schools whose application the Team considers to be incomplete or weak.
 Schools can only apply for Vision Schools accreditation once in one year.